Holberg Suite

 The Holberg Suite, Op.
-40, more properly From Holberg's Time (Norwegian: Fra Holbergs tid), subtitled "Suite in olden style" (Suite i gammel stil), is a suite of five movements based on eighteenth-century dance forms, written by Edvard Grieg in 1884 to celebrate the 200th anniversary of the birth of Dano-Norwegian humanist playwright Ludvig Holberg (1684–1754).
+40, (Norwegian: Fra Holbergs tid (From Holberg's Time)), subtitled "Suite i gammel stil" ("Suite in olden style"), is a suite of five movements based on eighteenth-century dance forms, written by Edvard Grieg in 1884 to celebrate the 200th anniversary of the birth of Dano-Norwegian humanist playwright Ludvig Holberg (1684–1754).

 It exemplifies nineteenth-century music which makes use of musical styles and forms from the preceding century.
 Although not as famous as Grieg's incidental music from Peer Gynt, which is itself usually performed as arranged in a pair of suites, many critics regard the works as of equal merit.

 Background

-The Holberg Suite was originally composed for the piano, but a year later was adapted by Grieg himself for string orchestra.
+The Holberg Suite was originally composed for the piano in September 1884, but a year later was adapted by Grieg himself for string orchestra.
 The suite consists of an introduction and a set of dances.
 It is an early essay in neoclassicism, an attempt to echo as much as was known in Grieg's time of the music of Holberg's era.

+The work was premiered on 15 March 1885 in Bergen.

+The French premiere was on 22 April 1894 at an all-Grieg concert at the Concerts Colonne, conducted by Grieg himself.